BenIsAwesome/dashboard-2015/README.md

 *** note that the colon symbol has no effect here until you press escape and then you can actually go in and start editing text using the full keyboard.

 :i = insert mode  (allows you to go in and edit the file that you have opened up)

+to open up the config type:
+vim ~/.gitconfig